 Internal Investigations: He also has experience coordinating and conducting investigations related to governmental inquiries and regulatory compliance, including matters before the Federal Trade Commission, the National Highway and Traffic Safety Administration and the Consumer Product Safety Commission.

 Document Management: Mr. Olszowka’s litigation, investigation, and regulatory compliance matters have involved issues in modern discovery, including the collection and search of electronic documents and employment of forensic discovery tools.
 He also counsels clients with corporate record management issues and best practices for document control and management.

 In addition to his client work, Mr. Olszowka is an adjunct law professor for both Northwestern University and DePaul University, where he teaches trial practice and commercial contract counseling.

-Immediately prior to joining Barnes & Thornburg, Mr. Olszowka was a partner in the Litigation Department of Wildman, Harrold, Allen & Dixon LLP.
-Before coming to Chicago, he was a litigator with White & Case LLP in New York City, where he focused his practice on antitrust matters, representing both defendants and plaintiffs, for domestic and international clients.
+Prior to joining Barnes & Thornburg, Mr. Olszowka was a partner in the Chicago office of Wildman, Harrold, Allen & Dixon LLP.
+He also practiced in New York with White & Case LLP.

-Before entering private practice, Mr. Olszowka served as a judicial clerk for the Honorable Barbara B. Crabb in the Western District of Wisconsin and the Honorable Richard S. Brown of the Wisconsin Court of Appeals.
-Before clerking, he participated in the Honors Program for the Antitrust Division of the United States Department of Justice.
+Before entering private practice, he participated in the Honors Program for the Antitrust Division of the United States Department of Justice.
+He also served as a judicial clerk for the Honorable Barbara B. Crabb in the Western District of Wisconsin and the Honorable Richard S. Brown of the Wisconsin Court of Appeals.